camariana/camariana.gm/src/na_collectionul/_posts/2022-01-29-liquid-empty-string-is-not-false.md

 ---
-layout: post
+layout: article
-title:  "Liquid empty string is not a falsy value"
+title:  "An empty string is not a falsy value in liquid"
 description: "Learn how not to think that false will work as you intended in liquid"

+meta:
   categories: [Liquid, Jekyll]
   date: 2022-01-29T15:00:00Z
   ert: 5

-image: /assets/images/post/test.jpg
-image_sm: /assets/images/post/test.jpg
-image_description:
-image_caption: some caption of the image
+card_image:
+  path: /assets/images/articles/2022-01-29/article.jpg
+  alternate:

+masthead:
+  path: /assets/images/articles/2022-01-29/name-masthead-sm.jpg
+  path_large: /assets/images/articles/2022-01-29/name-masthead.jpg
+  alternate:
+  caption:
 ---

- I ran into this problem at work, when I was trying to solve a conditional rendering issue we were having with our posting data.
+We ran into this problem at work, when I was trying to solve a conditional rendering issue we were having with our posting data.

 ## A bit of context